haejinjo/ai-carbon-emissions-calculator/README.md

 # AI Carbon Index

+_Easy CO₂ report for AI inference and training, built like AWS Billing._

 _Real-time carbon footprint calculator for you and your business's AI workloads — grounded in public data, reproducible math, and real infrastructure._

 ## Why I Built This